-PPIA 499 SENIOR SEMINAR (3.00): A -senior-level seminar required of all -government and public policy majors.
-Topics considered include the perspectives of the major sub-fields of government and public policy and their relations with other disciplines.
+PPIA 499 SENIOR SEMINAR (3.00): A -senior level seminar required of all -government and public policy majors.
+Topics considered include the perspectives of the major sub fields of government and public policy and their relations with other disciplines.
 Students demonstrate their abilities to analyze, assess, and write about relevant issues and practices in government and public administration.
-Open to non-government and public policy majors only by permission of the instructor.
+Open to non government and public policy majors only by permission of the instructor.
 [CAP]

-PSYC - Psychology
+PSYC Psychology

-PSYC IRR INTER- INSTITUTIONAL COURSE (3.00): INTER- INSTITUTIONAL COURSE of human behavior and experience.
+PSYC IRR INTER INSTITUTIONAL COURSE (3.00): INTER INSTITUTIONAL COURSE

+PSYC 100 INTRODUCTION TO PSYCHOLOGY (3.00): PSYC 100 Introduction to Psychology (3) This survey course is an introduction to the science of psychology, with an explicit focus on the understanding of human behavior and experience.
 Methods used by psychologists to investigate behavior and experience are introduced, and an overview of the major fields of psychology is provided, including discussion of each area's primary theories and models.
 [SOSC] [GIK] [QQT] [SBS]